gostan99/ai_briefing_bot/docs/architecture.md

 # AI Briefing Bot Architecture

-This document describes how a YouTube upload flows through the system—from webhook ingestion to the generated summary—plus the retry/backoff strategy and supporting data model.
+This document explains how a YouTube upload flows through the system—from webhook ingestion to the generated summary—along with the retry/backoff strategy and supporting data model.

 ## 1. High-Level Flow